hfcalderong/Stochastic_Optimization_Staff_Scheduling/README.md

 ## Problem Statement

 One of the main disadvantages of the current model is that it only takes into account the operational impact of the staffing policy.
 With an increasing competition and the pressure to create unique experiences in brick-and-mortar stores, retailers depend heavily on the service level they provide to their customers to thrive and survive financially.
 One indicator they use is the service availability, defined as the number of customers that each staff member can assist.
-For this retailer, and only as an illustration, we have defined a target of 10.
-If we use the expected store traffic then we can easily calculate the hourly requirement for staff

-E(Nt)/min staff = 10 → min staff = E(Nt)/10

-Basically, this is done in the original model, where we obtain an optimal cost of $8,655.
-This approximation might be reasonable in scenarios where there is not high variability, however if store traffic fluctuates over a long range of values then this approximation is no longer justifiable.
+Using the expected value might be reasonable in scenarios where there is not high variability, however if store traffic fluctuates over a long range of values then this approximation is no longer justifiable.
 We shall then include our service level as probability constraints.

-Probability constraints arise naturally in many different applications and there has been an increasing number of research papers that explain how to solve these problems.
 We have divided the planning horizon (1 week) in 1-hour increments and within each interval we assume the arrival process follows a homogeneous poisson process.

 ## Results